-Offers the choice of Full Delay Compensation, All but effects latencies and Off.
+Offers the choice of Full and Off.

-Please see: Mixer Delay Compensation on page 179
+Please see: Mixer Delay Compensation on page 206

 Mixer Configuration Summaries

 The two panels at bottom right summarize the current mixer configuration.
 Input Strip Summary lists the total number of Channels and Input Strips and the quantity of each type.
 Buses / Masters Summary lists the total number of bus channels and buses strips with the quantity of each type.